What is home insemination?

 Click here to learn about the differences between ICI-ready and IUI-ready sperm.

 The recommended amount of sperm you should purchase for your home insemination is 2 x ICI or IUI MOT10 straws.
-ICI-ready sperm is typically used for home insemination, and IUI-ready sperm is usually used for clinic insemination, but both can absolutely be used in a home insemination.
-You can choose a higher MOT as a personal preference.
-MOT5 straws contain less motile sperm than is recommended for home insemination and are intended primarily for IVF use, as they are less effective for home insemination.
+ICI-ready sperm is typically used for home insemination, and IUI-ready sperm is usually used for clinic insemination, but both can absolutely be used in home insemination.
+If you want to learn more about the amount of sperm you should buy for home insemination, then follow the link to our blog post on the subject.

 What is MOT?

 MOT is an abbreviation for ‘motility’ and means the number of millions of motile (moving) sperm cells per ml.
 For example, a MOT10 means there are at least 10 million motile (moving) sperm cells per ml.
-Our straws are sold in .5 ml straws, so in each Cryos .5ml MOT10 straw we guarantee a minimum of 5 million motile sperm.
+Our straws are sold in .5 ml straws, so in each Cryos .5ml MOT10 straw, we guarantee a minimum of 5 million motile sperm.